 The MKB-Innovation Stimulation Region and Top Sectors (MKB-Innovatiestimulering Regio en Topsectoren, MIT) is of interest to SME entrepreneurs who are involved in innovative projects that link up with the national innovation missions and regional innovation strategies.
 The MIT instrument offers various opportunities.

-Below, we present an overview of the various MIT instruments for 2021.
+Below, we present an overview of the various MIT instruments.

 - TKI Networking Activities and TKI Innovation Brokers: Top Consortia for Knowledge and Innovation (TKIs) can apply for a TKI Innovation Brokers grant in order to offer advice to SMEs who are willing to innovate.
 They can also request a TKI Network Activities grant for activities related to knowledge dissemination and networking.
 The budget is 2.2 million.